kashamalasha/nightscout-widget-electron/README.md

 - Above the **TARGET TOP LEVEL** and below the **TARGET BOTTOM LEVEL** the last value will be colored in orange
 <img src="asset/screenshot-widget-warning.png" alt="Screenshot-widget" width="200"/>

-- By default the last value will be colored in green
+- By default, the last value will be colored in green
 <img src="asset/screenshot-widget.png" alt="Screenshot-widget" width="235"/>

 - You may test the entered connection parameters by clicking the **TEST** button to verify the Nightscout site is accessible and the token is correct